The Nativity Season

 Objectives

-By the end of this Lesson, learners should be able to:- Define the word "patron" and identify St. Nicholas as the patron saint of many groups of people
+By the end of this Lesson, learners should be able to:- Define "patron saint" and identify St. Nicholas as the patron saint of many groups of people

 Materials